AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 <InlineAlert variant="warning" slots="text"/>

-Edge meshes do not currently support Hooks or SOAP handlers.
+Edge meshes do not currently support SOAP handlers.
 If you need to use these features, you must use a legacy mesh.
 These features will be available in edge meshes in the future.

 <InlineAlert variant="info" slots="text"/>